Coinpass Review (2022)

-Coinpass is a UK-based service (founded 2018) that allows you to buy Bitcoin (BTC) and seven other cryptocurrencies with a UK bank transfer at competitive rates (max 1.35%).
+Coinpass is a UK-based service (founded 2018) that allows you to buy Bitcoin (BTC) and 16 other cryptoassets with a UK bank transfer at competitive rates (max 1.35%).

-Registration and verification are (usually) quick, and GBP I transferred over with a UK bank transfer was credited within minutes.
+Registration and verification are (usually) quick.
+Money that I sent over with a UK bank transfer was credited within minutes too.

 It’s also one of the few UK brokers/exchanges that are registered with the FCA as a cryptoasset business.

 Coinpass allows you to trade Bitcoin (BTC) and 12 other cryptocurrencies using its instant buy feature or more advanced trading terminal.